BasiliscX/DBB-API/README.md

 ## Description

-DBB API is an API for managing (currently supports select queries) a database that includes articles, suppliers, and more.
+DBB API is an API for managing (currently supports select queries) a cloud database that includes articles, suppliers, and more.
 It is built using Node.js, Express.js, and Prisma, and is [deployed on Render.](https://dbb-api.onrender.com/)

 ### Available Routes